boodykorany3/Banking-System/README.md

 - Input validation and edge-case handling

 ## What We Implemented
-This task was built as a separate project with a clear OOP structure:
+This project was built with a clear OOP structure:

 - `BankAccount` class for core account data and business rules
 - `BankingMenu` class for menu-based user interaction